SATA24/TvG-Official/README.md

 - Health Regeneration Veterancy increased from 0.33% to 0.45% per level up.
 - Overall Health Regeneration Modifier increased by 10%
 - Veterancy Rate increased by 33%

+#Features/Bugfixes List (Still need to do it, feel free to help make contribution!)

+- Add Storage Capacity Veterancy for Mass and Energy Storage that increases their capacity by 0.1% per level up.
+- Fix RAS bug where Commander stop gaining energy and mass after upgrading RAS.